 This course will apply linguistic theories to American Sign Language.
 Students will study the phonology, morphology, syntax and semantics and how they apply to and are used in ASL.
-Prerequisite: ASL& 221 (SFCC)
+Prerequisite: ASL& 123 with a grade of 2.0 or higher, or permission of instructor.
+Students must pass this course with a 2.5 or higher to obtain the ITP AAS-T or ITP Certificate.
+(SFCC)